venksrid001/cowrie/architecture-design.md

 1. August 19th - Minimum Viable Product (Text editor and locate command)
 1. October 1st - Further Releases (Extra commands that will be implemented after further discussions with the client once the minimum viable product has been completed).

 These dates have been selected according to the size of the project, skillset of the team and the clients requirements.
 Along with these dates, we will be following the agile method and having sprints every two weeks.
-By breaking down the project into smaller, achievable tasks, we will be able to increase the overall productivity of the team.
-Sprints will also allow us to accomodate any change requests that may occur since we will have more control over the project.
+By breaking down the project into smaller, achievable tasks, we will be able to increase modularity and the overall productivity of the team.
+Sprints will also allow us to accomodate any change requests that may occur because we will have more control over the project.

 ### 5.2 Budget and Procurement